turingschool/sales_engine_spec_harness/README.md

 ## Setup for Travis-CI

-* Fork this repository
+* Fork this repository and clone it to your machine
-* Edit the `Gemfile` so it references _your_ SalesEngine gem from git using the *Git Read-Only* address.
+* Edit the `Gemfile` so it references _your_ `SalesEngine` gem from git using the *Git Read-Only* address.
 Ex:

 ```
 gem 'sales_engine', :git => "git://github.com/jcasimir/sales_engine.git"
 ```

-* Add the constant described below to configure your extensions
+* Add the `SalesEngine::EXTENSIONS` constant described below to configure your extensions
+* Push the changes to Github and check the results on Travis!

 ### Getting Your Extensions Evaluated (particularly on Travis CI)